Our alumni succeed on the professional stage as well screens large and small.

 Elizabeth Hayden ('02) taught Meisner technique at the Piero Dusa Acting Conservatory in Los Angeles, and managed an arts camp for children in Santa Monica.
 She relocated to Portland and performed with Mt.
 Hood Rep, Profile Theatre, Shaking the Tree, and Hand2Mouth.
 Currently, Liz teaches drama through Northwest Children's Theatre, Lakewood Performing Arts Center, and Profile Theatre.

-Linda Kimbrough ('68) is currently appearing in Other Desert Cities at the Goodman with another NIU graduate, Tracy Michele Arnold.
+Linda Kimbrough ('68) recently appeared in Other Desert Cities at the Goodman with another NIU graduate, Tracy Michele Arnold.
 She is a Jeff Award nominated Chicago actress and has appeared in major roles at the Goodman Theatre (thirteen productions), Steppenwolf Theatre and Next Theatre Companies, and the Chicago Shakespeare Theater.
 Regionally, she has performed in numerous productions of the Pittsburgh Irish and Classical Theatre, Maltz Jupiter Playhouse, Cleveland Playhouse, and Indiana Repertory Theatre.
 Two Chicago productions and her roles have been reprised in New York City and as part of the Galway Arts Festival in Ireland.

 Michael Leonard ('97), since graduation from NIU, has received an MFA, earned a prestigious American Film Institute internship in LA, and has been designing and rendering in Los Angeles.